-Prior to the submission of the APA application, a series of pre-filing meetings with the Revenue Department is required in order for the Revenue officers to understand the objectives and the terms of the agreement.
-A taxpayer wishing to apply for an APA must first submit a written document of intent for a pre-filing meeting at least six months prior to the last day of the first accounting period in which the APA aims to become effective.
-Certain documents relating to the covered transactions and the functional profiles are required to be submitted at least 15 days prior to the first pre-filing meeting.
-Once the pre-filing meetings process has been successfully accomplished and the Revenue officers have agreed that the application may be submitted, the applicant may officially apply for the APA.
+Prior to the submission of the APA application, which must be submitted within the first covered accounting period, series of prefiling meetings with the Revenue Department are required in order for the Revenue officers to understand the objectives and the terms of the agreement.
+A taxpayer wishing to apply for an APA must first submit a written document of intent for a pre-filing meeting at least six months prior to the last day of the first accounting period in which the APA aims to have effect.
+Certain documents relating to the covered transactions and the functional profiles are required to be submitted at least 15 working days prior to the first pre-filing meeting.
+Once the pre-filing meetings process has been successfully accomplished and the Revenue officers have agreed that the application may be submitted, the applicant may then submit the APA application.